Start Building Your Child’s Credit

 Email scams are clever attempts to get access to your personal information.
 To protect your identity, be alert and suspicious of any emails sent from unexpected sources.
 Don’t open attachments or click on links unless you’re sure they’re secure.

-Check for typos or unusual language, as well as inconsistencies in the sender’s name, which may indicate a spoofed email.
-Most importantly, never give out your personal information via email if you’re not sure of the source.
+Check for typos, unusual language, or inconsistencies in the sender’s name, which may indicate a spoofed email.
+Most importantly, never give out your personal information via email if you’re not sure of the source, and encourage your family to do the same.

 Check Credit Reports Regularly

-Monitoring your credit report can help you find out if someone has stolen your info and used it to engage in unauthorized financial activities or open fraudulent accounts in your name.
+Monitoring credit reports can help you find out if someone has stolen your or your child’s info and used it to engage in unauthorized financial activities or open fraudulent accounts in your or your child’s name.
 Checking this at least once a year is key for spotting suspicious activity early and keeping identity criminals away.

 Additionally, you can set up alerts so that you’re notified immediately if there’s any change in your accounts, such as a late payment or a new account opened in your name.